eesazahed/flask-movies/README.md

 Steps to get it on Nest:

-- Write a setup.sh script similar to [this](https://github.com/eesazahed/flask-movies/blob/main/setup.sh)
+- Write a setup.sh script similar to [this](https://github.com/eesazahed/flask-movies/blob/main/setup.sh).
+You can customize it to your liking.
-- Get verified on Nest
+- Get verified on [Nest](https://guides.hackclub.app/index.php/Verifying_your_student_status).
+This is required!
 - SSH into your nest `ssh [USERNAME]@hackclub.app`
 - Run `git clone https://github.com/eesazahed/flask-movies.git`
 - Find an empty nest port by `nest get_port` and remember what the number is